Selective Attention: Psychology Behind Attention and Long-term Memory

 Attention and diversion

 Parents often implore their children to "please listen" or “pay attention” while they are staring down at their phones.
 Teachers tap against the blackboard to garner the attention of students who are gazing out the window or doodling on notebook paper.
-In each of these situations, the assumption is that a person cannot focus their attention on two tasks at once, and one task must be sacrificed to see the other to completion.
-The human mind, however, can be far more complex than that.
+In each of these situations, the assumption is that a person cannot deal effectively with two tasks at once, and one task must be sacrificed to see the other to completion.
+The human mind, however, can be far more complex than that when it comes to processing information.

 How the brain allows for selective attention